How to Become a CPA in New Hampshire 2026

 New Hampshire applicants will need to apply for their license online to receive their certificate and become a Certified Public Accountant.
 To apply for an individual license, visit NASBA.

-While most states require ethics before licensing, New Hampshire candidates can become a CPA without it as there are no New Hampshire CPA ethics exam requirements.
+While most states require ethics before licensing, New Hampshire candidates can become a CPA without it as there are no New Hampshire CPA ethics exam requirements, but licensed CPAs must meet ethics continuing education requirements as part of license renewal.

 8. CPA License Renewal